Dick Bruna

 Dick Bruna (born Hendrik Magdalenus Bruna, 23 August 1927 – 16 February 2017) was a Dutch author, artist, illustrator and graphic designer.

 Bruna was best known for his children's books which he authored and illustrated, numbering over 200.
 His most notable creation was Miffy (Nijntje in the original Dutch), a small rabbit drawn with heavy graphic lines, simple shapes and primary colours.
-Bruna also created stories for characters such as Lottie, Farmer John, and Hettie Hedgehog.
+Bruna also created stories for characters such as Boris Bear, Poppy Pig, Snuffy, Lottie, Farmer John, Kitty Nelly, and Hettie Hedgehog.